khondula/rodm2/README.md

 > How does it work?

 Package functions create parameterized SQL statements to populate and query a flat file (sqlite) database using inputs such as site names, variables, and date ranges.
 Interactive features (shiny gadgets) are included to facilitate the use of a controlled vocabulary and represent complex hierarchical site and sampling designs within the database structure.

-This project is just getting started!
-Get in touch or open an [issue](https://github.com/khondula/rodm2/issues) if you have a use case or if you're interested in collaborating.

 Getting started
 ---------------